 The External Relations work package in EGI-InSPIRE includes activities in the areas of policy, dissemination and events.

-Ensuring a sustainable grid infrastructure for European scientists is not only a technical and operational challenge, it also requires establishment of sustainable and effective policies within EGI community and collaboration with various categories of external partners (e.g. other DCI projects and organisations, international policy bodies etc.).
-EGI.eu, the coordinating body for the EGI community established an effective framework of gathering all stakeholders, by defining policy development process and creating policy groups in specific functional areas, from user community requirements, operations to software vulnerability issues and general governance.
-The groups bring different stakeholders to the same table to define the EGI policies and procedures in order to guide the EGI progress.
+Ensuring a sustainable grid infrastructure for European scientists is not only a technical and operational challenge, it also requires the establishment of sustainable and effective policies within the EGI community as well as collaboration with various categories of external partners (e.g. other DCI projects and organisations, international policy bodies etc.).
+EGI.eu, the coordinating body for the EGI community established an effective framework for gathering together all stakeholders.
+This framework was achieved by defining policy development processes and creating policy groups in specific functional areas, from user community requirements, operations to software vulnerability issues and general governance.
+These groups bring the various stakeholders to the same table to define the EGI policies and procedures in order to guide EGI’s progress towards a common goal.
 Collaboration with different categories of external partners included cooperation with technology providers, non-European resource infrastructure providers, virtual research communities, support projects and international policy bodies.

 Dissemination in EGI-InSPIRE aims to communicate EGI’s activity both within the project and worldwide.
 This includes developing content for the main EGI website, www.egi.eu, producing regular updates through news items, newsletters and Director’s Letters.
-The dissemination team also highlights the success stories achieved using the infrastructure, developing case studies brochures, news items, blog posts and articles for publications such as International Science Grid This Week (iSGTW).
+The dissemination team also highlights the success stories achieved by researchers using the infrastructure, for example by developing case studies brochures, news items, blog posts and articles for publications such as International Science Grid This Week (iSGTW).
 The dissemination team also reaches out to new and existing users of the infrastructure through events and exhibition booths.

 Also within the External Relations team, the events task provides support and management for the two large community-driven events organised by the collaboration each year: the Technical Forum and the User Forum.
 The location of each event is selected by the EGI Council following an open bidding process from the NGIs.
 For each meeting, a dedicated Programme Committee (under a Programme Chair), is drawn from the community, and a Local Organising Committee is set up with members drawn from the EGI project office and the local organisers.
 Two large events have been held during the first year of EGI-InSPIRE: the EGI Technical Forum 2010 in September 2010 in Amsterdam and the EGI User Forum 2011 in April 2011 in Vilnius, in conjunction with the EMI Technical Conference.